yulyangi/configure-mail-server/README.md

-This repo contains the scripts to configure mail server on postfix and dovecot
+This repo contains the scripts to configure mail server on postfix and dovecot on Ubuntu

 Before mail server installation you need:
  - an authoritative DNS server with configured MX record for your domain